Fabrics

 When you have created a new organization or need to add a fabric to an existing organization, you can use the Blueprint Designer in the Cisco Nexus Hyperfabric to create a blueprint for the new fabric.

-Create a new fabric
+Create a fabric without using a template

 Step 1